How to find and use the accessibility features on iOS iPad

 - Mono Audio: Turn on to combine the left and right channels to play the same content.

-- Balance: Drag the Left-Right Stereo Balance slider.
+- Balance: Adjust the audio volume balance between left and right channels.
+Drag the Left-Right Stereo Balance slider.

 When playing video content in a supported app, users can turn on subtitles and closed captions if they are available.